 Peloquin would leave the band with Skip Spence taking his place, with Harvey also failing to make the cut before the band even laid down their first tracks.
 In his place, Jack Casady stepped in.
 Spence himself, in fact, would leave only a short while later.
 He would be replaced, in turn, by another drummer – Joey Covington.
 Still with me?

 Grace Slick, of course, is probably known as the most famous female face of the band.
-It’s her haunting vocals which can be heard on mainstream hits such as “White Rabbit,” and her presence which arguably helped bring the band to prominence in the latter half of the 60s.
+It’s her haunting vocals that can be heard on mainstream hits such as “White Rabbit,” and her presence that arguably helped bring the band to prominence in the latter half of the 60s.
 They would, of course, headline at Woodstock.

 Slick had replaced Anderson, and as the years followed, Airplane’s sound would transform from folk-pop to become grittier, and more psychedelic.
 A million miles away, of course, from “We Built This City.”